 Gary King is the Albert J. Weatherhead III University Professor at Harvard University -- one of 24 with the title of University Professor, Harvard's most distinguished faculty position.
 He is based in the Department of Government (in the Faculty of Arts and Sciences) and serves as Director of the Institute for Quantitative Social Science.
 King develops and applies empirical methods in many areas of social science research, focusing on innovations that span the range from statistical theory to practical application.

 King's work is widely read across scholarly fields and beyond academia.
 He was listed as the most cited political scientist of his cohort; among the group of "political scientists who have made the most important theoretical contributions" to the discipline "from its beginnings in the late-19th century to the present"; and on ISI's list of the most highly cited researchers across the social sciences.
 His work on legislative redistricting has been used in most American states by legislators, judges, lawyers, political parties, minority groups, and private citizens, as well as the U.S. Supreme Court.
 His work on inferring individual behavior from aggregate data has been used in as many states by these groups, and in many other practical contexts.
-His contribution to methods for achieving cross-cultural comparability in survey research have been used in surveys in over eighty countries by researchers, governments, and private concerns.
-King led an evaluation of the Mexican universal health insurance program, which includes the largest randomized health policy experiment to date.
-The statistical methods and software he developed are used extensively in academia, government, consulting, and private industry.
+His contributions to methods for achieving cross-cultural comparability in survey research have been used in surveys in over eighty countries by researchers, governments, and private concerns.
+King led an evaluation of the Mexican universal health insurance program, which included the largest randomized health policy experiment to date.
+The statistical methods and software he develops are used extensively in academia, government, consulting, and private industry.
 He is a founder, and an inventor of the original technology for, Learning Catalytics (acquired by Pearson) and Crimson Hexagon, among others.

 King has had many students and postdocs, many of whom now hold faculty positions at leading universities and companies.
-He has collaborated with more than seventy scholars, including many of his students, on research for publication.
+He has collaborated with more than 150 scholars, including many of his students, on research for publication.
 He has served on more than 30 editorial boards; on the governing councils of the American Political Science Association, Inter-university Consortium for Political and Social Research, the Society for Political Methodology, and the Midwest Political Science Association; and on several National Research Council and National Science Foundation panels.

 King received a B.A. from SUNY New Paltz (1980) and a Ph.D. from the University of Wisconsin-Madison (1984).
 His research has been supported by the National Science Foundation, the Centers for Disease Control and Prevention, the World Health Organization, the National Institute of Aging, the Global Forum for Health Research, and centers, corporations, foundations, and other federal agencies.